doctrine-extensions/DoctrineExtensions/README.markdown

 You can test these extensions on [my blog](http://gediminasm.org/test/ "Test doctrine behavior extensions").

+All tutorials for basic usage examples are on [my blog](http://gediminasm.org "Tutorials for extensions") also.

 ## Including DoctrineExtensions

 To include the DoctrineExtensions should fire up an autoloader, for example: